Jaimie Alexander Teases Her Love For 'Blindspot' From Hospital Bed

 Actress Jaimie Alexander recently had a bad turn of luck when her appendix ruptured unexpectedly.
 As she shared news of the incident with her followers on Instagram, Jaimie also took the opportunity to tease the airing of an episode of Blindspot, revealing that the episode is a personal favorite for her.
 If nothing else, this goes to show Alexander’s dedication and love for the long-running NBC series.

-Jaimie Alexander is Doing Well Following Ruptured Appendix
+Jaimie Alexander is Doing Well, Following Ruptured Appendix

 While it was undoubtedly a scary experience, Entertainment Tonight reports that Jaimie Alexander is doing well after being rushed to the hospital for the ruptured appendix.
 The actress, who has been starring on NBC’s Blindspot as Jane Doe for the past three seasons, is still recuperating, but was feeling well enough to share a photo from her hospital bed.